adilevin/event-sourcing-example/README.md

 ---------

-For the CQRS messaging demo, type
+For the CQRS messaging demo, run

+    msg_demo.bat

+This runs

     python -i msg_script.py

-and in another window, run the projector
+and in another window, it runs the projector

     python msg_projector.py